Imagination and Creativity | It’s The Work of Childhood!

 Creativity and Imagination Definition

-Whereas the imagination is the capability to create in one's own mind what does not exist.
+Whereas imagination is the capability to create in one’s own mind what does not exist.
 The imagination comes first and is necessary for creativity but not the other way around.

 Imagination is More Important Than Knowledge

 Albert Einstein was a genius, yet some of his most famous quotes focus on the importance of imagination, not knowledge.
-He said, "Logic will get you from A to Z; imagination will get you everywhere."
-Nothing could be closer to the truth.
-The power of imagination is something we need to nurture in our children and ourselves.
+He said,

-Ways To Inspire Your Kid’s Imagination
+Ways To Inspire Your Children’s Imagination And Creativity

 Engage in Conversation - Ask open-ended questions to get them thinking and imagining what could be.